 Teddy takes him to the scene of the crime to talk of his movements on the night of the murder.
-Jack is visibly shaken and tearful, and appears to find this re-enactment difficult – this a total contrast to the smooth talking character we met at the start.
+Jack is visibly shaken and tearful, and appears to find this re-enactment difficult – this a total contrast to the smooth-talking character we met at the start.
 However after Teddy and Jack spend more time together, she continues to believe in him and his story.

-Teddy and Jack go horse riding together, share a Chinese takeaway, he talks more on him and he learns more on her.
+Teddy and Jack go horse riding together, share a Chinese takeaway, he talks more about him and he learns more about her.
 They grow closer and it appears that Teddy is attracted to him.
 Jack appears to fall for her too.
 He passionately kisses her one night, after dropping her off home after a meeting.
 She spends more time on the case, and less time with her children.
 Teddy later sleeps with Jack.

 At work, Teddy has been getting anonymous letters with information about the case, these notes all appear from the same 1942 Corona typewriter and all are distinguishable with a raised “t”.
 The assessments from psychiatrists, lie detectors and more suggest Jack’s innocence.
 Yet, both the psychiatrist and Ransom warn Teddy of a manipulating side to Jack’s character.

 As the court case begins a number of the prosecution’s witnesses are dismissed after Teddy discredits them.
-After questioning of these witnesses, it appears that family members believe he’s innocent, as the Forresters were not headed for a divorce and Jack wouldn’t betray his wife (or her him).
+After questioning these witnesses, it appears that family members believe he’s innocent, as the Forresters were not headed for a divorce and Jack wouldn’t betray his wife (or her him).

-Later witnesses reveal that Jack and Page had short lived affairs.
+Later witnesses reveal that Jack and Page had short-lived affairs.
 On hearing about how Jack’s extra-marital relationship came about and progressed, Teddy is reminded of her and Jack’s relationship.
 She now wants to drop the case thinking Jack’s guilty… but is he??

 I enjoyed watching the acting talent in this movie, Glenn Close was believable in her role as a single mum and she shone in the court scenes.
 She came over as an efficient, direct and professional lawyer at the start.

 It did feel that her love affair with her client seemed out of place with her “ethical” character despite her obvious attraction to him.
-Her character had a great father-daughter chemistry with Loggia’s Sam who seemed quite paternal towards her and he was a good sounding board to her character’s thoughts and fears.
+Her character had great father-daughter chemistry with Loggia’s Sam who seemed quite paternal towards her and he was a good sounding board to her character’s thoughts and fears.

 I adored Loggia’s Sam Ransom character, his down to earth character seemed more genuine, intuitive (about both Teddy and Jack) and credible both in and out of the courtroom.
-Loggia gave a solid, supportive performance and I was happy to read he had been nominated for a Best Supporting Actor at the Academy Awards for his role.
+Loggia gave a solid, supportive performance and I was happy to read he had been nominated for Best Supporting Actor at the Academy Awards for his role.
 I would have been happy to see more scenes from his and Jeff Bridges’ character and less attention to those other less important or overemphasised parts of the plot.

-Peter Coyote was initially portrayed as a slimy and shady character and this one in which he excelled at beautifully.
+Peter Coyote was initially portrayed as a slimy and shady character and this one in which he excelled beautifully.
 He was convincing at appearing villainous and this role a sharp contrast to his more caring character in ET The Extra-Terrestrial (1982).
-However I felt that too much of Jagged Edge concentrated on his back story, this overemphasised plot line could have easily been summed up in a wee montage or flashback.
+However I felt that too much of Jagged Edge concentrated on his back story, this overemphasised plotline could have easily been summed up in a wee montage or flashback.

 Jeff Bridges was as Jack at his most charming and enigmatic, yet he also gave a heartbreaking performance when his character revisited the crime scene.
-However I was surprised at his character not taking the stand to be questioned during his own trial which would have added greatly to the suspense and theme of the film.
+However, I was surprised at his character not taking the stand to be questioned during his own trial which would have added greatly to the suspense and theme of the film.
 I would have liked to see his character more fully developed in this way.